IE-ML-for-Healthcare/RAI_opioid_risk_prevention/README.md

 # ML4HL OD RAI Toolbox — Opioid Risk Prevention

 This project provides a didactic, end‑to‑end workflow to explore opioid use disorder (OD) risk with a calibrated classification model and Responsible AI (RAI) tooling.
-It includes a Jupyter notebook, reusable utilities for model evaluation and threshold selection, and a small, synthetic dataset.
+It includes a Jupyter notebook, reusable utilities for model evaluation and threshold selection, a small synthetic dataset, and optional dashboards powered by the Microsoft Responsible AI toolbox.
+The material is designed for Bachelor‑level Machine Learning for Healthcare students and emphasizes how responsible ML practices support safer clinical decision making.
 - Goal: generate non‑trivial, actionable insights for clinical decision making using machine learning paired with responsible AI practices.
 - Notebook: `ML4HL_OD_RAI_toolbox.ipynb`
 - Utilities: `utils.py` (AUC reporting, threshold selection policies, plots)